 - Transfer the mixture into an ice cream machine, and process based on your machine's instructions.

 - The sorbet will be somewhat soft after its time in the machine.
 Transfer the mixture to a container with tight-fitting lid, and freeze for two hours or overnight until firm.

-- Store sorbet in a container with a tight-fitting lid for up to a week.
+- Store sorbet in an air-tight container with a tight-fitting lid for up to a week.

-- If you can't find tangerines, don't worry!
-Totally fine to use fresh organic oranges instead.
+- If you can’t find tangerines, don’t worry!
+Use fresh oranges instead.